jacobleistra/pct2019/_posts/2019-05-28-bridges-over-deep-creek.md

 ---
 Mile 285.6 -> Mile 314.6

-I cowboy camped last night in my bivy, And I expected a bit of condensation.
+I cowboy camped last night in my bivy, and I expected a bit of condensation.
 What I didn't expect was for it to drop below freezing at night.
 I woke up with my bivy and quilt frozen together.
 I was hoping this wasn't a bad omen for how the day would go, and luckily it wasn't.

 ![](/assets/images/IMG_20190528_060148.jpg)